lfppfaria/EasyZipkin/README.md

     return Ok();
 }
 ```

-And on my DoSomethingAsync method we just decorate with the TraceAttribute...
+And on our DoSomethingAsync method we just decorate with the TraceAttribute...

 ```C#
 [Trace]